Last Updated on April 16, 2023

 American Bullies have a life expectancy between 8 and 13 years.
 You can expect to spend between $1,920 and $2,940 for every year of your dog’s life during this period.

-Add this to the first-year expenses, and your American Bully could have cost you between $17,720 to $45,510 by the time he passes away.
+Add this to the first-year expenses, and your pup could have cost you between $17,720 to $45,510 by the time he passes away.

-The American Bully dog is an excellent guard dog.
-These dogs are loved for their striking look, muscular bodies, and wide faces.
+The American Bully breed is an excellent guard dog.
+They are loved for their striking look, muscular bodies, and wide faces.
 However, they are strong dogs that need an experienced owner to manage their stubborn tendencies.

 They also need someone that’s willing to provide them with top-quality dog food and health care throughout their lives and has the financial means to cater to the costs these dogs can rack up.